Liberals want more from Biden than an anti-Trump message

 Less clear is his strategy for expanding the Affordable Care Act with an optional public insurance program, a likely massive undertaking that could require immense political capital and months of negotiation.
 Campaign officials have said this is a priority but have not set a specific timetable.

 The Biden camp has already begun to think about how to bring together the Democrats’ liberal and moderate wings.
 In May, the Biden and Sanders campaigns announced “unity task forces” to issue recommendations on health care, immigration and other topics.
-Those teams, which have been secretive in their talks, are very close to completing reports, Sullivan said.
-Some elements of their work may be publicized.
+Those teams issued a 110-page report on Wednesday recommending that Biden and the party’s platform committee adopt specific positions on climate change, criminal justice reform, the economy, education, health care and immigration -- the latest signal of their collaboration.

+The teams advised committing to eliminating carbon pollution from power plants by 2035 and reaching “net-zero greenhouse gas emissions for all new buildings by 2030.”
+The report also recommended supporting people at risk of lacking health insurance during the pandemic, with the government paying for costs to continue insurance for those who lost their jobs and the guarantee of a deductible-free health plan administered by the federal government until the coronavirus crisis ends.
+But the plan stops short of embracing longtime liberal aspirations such as a single-payer government health-care system.

+“Though the end result is not what I or my supporters would have written alone, the task forces have created a good policy blueprint that will move this country in a much-needed progressive direction,” Sanders said in a statement.

 Biden, who served in the Senate for 36 years and has close relationships with many lawmakers, has asked his team to engage members of Congress for policy ideas.
 Sullivan, policy director Stef Feldman and others have engaged in the talks, campaign officials said.
 Blumenthal recalled the campaign seeking his thoughts on “what we should be thinking about doing.”